2018-2019 Board of

 Dennis H. Sandrock, PhD

-settings since 1996.
-He has provided direct clinical care and
+2017.
+He has provided direct clinical care and supervision

-supervision in both jails and prisons, and has worked full time
+in a variety of jails and prisons, and has worked full time

 including restrictive housing; and he has performed risk

-well as providing training to law enforcement staff in suicide
+as well as providing training to law enforcement staff in

-prevention and the management of mentally ill offenders.
+suicide prevention and the management of mentally ill

 Mildred Scholtz became the first female Warden for the